oaimli/oaimli.github.io/index.md

 #### Brief Bio

-I'm currently a PhD student at School of Computing and Information Systems, The University of Melbourne ([UoM](https://www.unimelb.edu.au/)), where I got enrolment at the end of 2020.
-Previously, after obtaining the Bachelor's degree from Northeastern University ([NEU](http://english.neu.edu.cn/)) in 2017, I studied as an exam-exempted postgraduate at the Institute of Software, Chinese Academy of Sciences ([ISCAS](http://english.is.cas.cn/)) and got the Master's degree in July 2020 from University of Chinese Academy of Sciences ([UCAS](https://english.ucas.ac.cn/)).
+I'm currently a PhD candidate at School of Computing and Information Systems, The University of Melbourne ([UoM](https://www.unimelb.edu.au/)), where I got enrolment at the end of 2020.
+Previously, after obtaining B.E. from Northeastern University ([NEU](http://english.neu.edu.cn/)) in 2017, I studied as an exam-exempted master student at the Institute of Software, Chinese Academy of Sciences ([ISCAS](http://english.is.cas.cn/)) and got M.E. in July 2020 from University of Chinese Academy of Sciences ([UCAS](https://english.ucas.ac.cn/)).

 #### Research Interests

 My research interests fall in developing machine learning models for natural language processing and text mining.
-The current research focuses on knowledge enhanced text generation, especially neural abstractive summarization.
+The current research focuses on knowledge enhanced natural language generation, especially neural abstractive summarization with input of multiple documents.

 #### Selected Publications